r-neal-kelly/nkr_docs/include/pages/use_cases.md

 @snippet "./tr/src/tr.cpp" _0642efde_b645_4ca3_bb58_f094905d5c2e

 And that's just scratching the surface of what nkr::tr is capable of.
 With advanced usage we can constrain to multiple types and templates, their inner `value_types`, duck-typed generics, and even full-fledged interfaces all within a single expression.

+### Easy to Logically NOT Concepts

+Let's say we have a container class with two overloads for `Push_Back`, each of which accepts an object to add into our container.
+We have two overloads because we want the first one to copy lvalue references and the second one to move rvalue references.
+Because the lvalue reference overload has to make a copy, we allow any type that can be converted into an `element_t`, but with the rvalue reference overload we want to keep the argument explicitly moveable so that our function can't turn into a potentially hidden and expensive operation:

+@snippet "./tr/src/tr.cpp" _4d0e3bec_7bd6_4a17_ae41_691eb0d71080

+What happens if the user tries to move an instance that is not `element_t`?

+@snippet "./tr/src/tr.cpp" _891ccf29_a571_4cf2_b6d6_f4cb1596d13e

+Without going into the specifics of why this happens, the important take-away here is that the user is not being told what went wrong and may very well think our class is broken.
+After all he is trying to move an object and for some reason it's going to the copy overload.
+Furthermore a `long` can certainly be converted to a `long long` so maybe in the user's mind it should just work.

+Now, there is really only way to fix this issue as it stands, and that is to add another overload that accepts the opposite of the input we want.
+We can either use the `delete` keyword to indicate that the new overload is unavailable, or we can define the overload with a static assert that explains to the user to why it's not available.
+In either case, we have a problem.
+How do we logically NOT our move `Push_Back` constraint?

+@snippet "./tr/src/tr.cpp" _c7c83cab_5715_4153_b61b_7e2aa3ab2fe4

+As we can see, the obvious solution does not work.
+In order to define the constraint in the class, we would have to use a totally different syntax.
+That syntax does solve the problem by producing a better compile-time error for the user, but it also introduces another user-facing problem and that is a more complex and non-symmetric method signature for our API:

+@snippet "./tr/src/tr.cpp" _71f8326b_8eff_41d5_aaff_159d7b731959

+Thankfully we can clean that up too by defining an out of class concept instead:

+@snippet "./tr/src/tr.cpp" _eb3e5c90_332f_44a4_9a2d_5c42bdc11403

+Now in this simple case maybe it makes sense to have that static concept defined outside of the class because it can probably be used elsewhere.
+However, this pattern becomes untenable for every custom static concept you define.
+Does it really make sense to create an additional custom concept for every one you make, just because it could be logically inverted somewhere?
+For example, what if we actually want our move operator to work with another object that we know can be cheaply converted?

+@snippet "./tr/src/tr.cpp" _2e0e2f4b_2dca_45a9_9915_be7041b222f9

+We have to have a better solution than this.
+We're not really interested in defining concepts that will be used in other contexts, we just want our class to behave a certain way so it's not confusing to our user.
+We want our API to be easily readable especially at a glance when a user is just trying to get up and running.
+And maybe we want to easily change our classes methods in the future without worrying about other code that will have used our externally defined concepts.
+Hence we have nkr::tr:

+@snippet "./tr/src/tr.cpp" _8e9ee60f_0c2c_4d3f_a843_84072362921b

+So we see how nkr::tr gives us the finer qualities of both C++ syntaxes used to constrain function parameters, but in a neater and more presentable way for our users.
+It allows us to more easily and cheaply invert our constraints that is more open to change and easier to distinguish from its complement.